(Cortaderia jubata, Cortaderia selloana)

 - Serious pests in California and New Zealand

-- Kauai – Three known populations, two of which have been removed by KISC.
-KISC is working to educate the third landowner and the general public about the invasiveness of this species.
+- Kauaʻi – The two known populations in Līhuʻe and Kōkeʻe have been eradicated.
+KISC is working to educate the general public about the invasiveness of these plants.